Why security experts were blindsided by the SolarWinds attack

 During the hearing, SolarWinds CEO Sudhakar Ramakrishna said the security community knows how to defend against direct attacks on networks and spear-phishing attacks in which hackers pose as a trusted party and try to trick employees of the target company into giving up their network credentials.
 Security experts have less experience with attacks that exploit a private-sector supplier of software to the government to gain entry.
 It’s hard for the eventual target organization—in this case government agencies and corporations—to see that kind of attack coming.

-The attackers attached malware to an update to SolarWinds’ Orion software.
-When the company’s clients—18,000 of them—installed the update, they also installed the malware.
 The attackers are thought to have penetrated the systems of 100 private companies and 11 government agencies, including the Departments of State, Energy, Homeland Security, and Treasury, and the National Nuclear Security Administration.
 Private companies such as Microsoft, Cisco, and Intel were also hit.

 And SolarWinds may not have been the only private supplier through which the attackers found their way into government systems.
 In fact, The Wall Street Journal’s Robert McMillan and Dustin Volz reported that as many as 30% of the known victim organizations were not SolarWinds customers.
-This may mean that other government IT suppliers could have been used as Trojan horses.
+This may mean that other government IT suppliers were used as Trojan horses.

 Connecting dots